Wi-Fi AT Commands

 Configure automatic or fast reconnection strategy

-Fast reconnection saves SSID and password information to flash after connecting to the router, allowing automatic connection to the router without executing the AT+WLCONN command after restarting or powering on again.
+• Fast reconnection saves SSID and password information to Flash after connecting to the router, allowing automatic connection to the router without executing AT+WLCONN command after restarting or powering on again.

 Note